The Girls Next Door

-The Girls Next Door (also known as The Girls of the Playboy Mansion) is a reality television series which focuses on the lives of Hugh Hefner's girlfriends who live with him at the Playboy Mansion.
+The Girls Next Door (also known as The Girls of the Playboy Mansion) is a reality television series that focused on the lives of Hugh Hefner's girlfriends who lived with him at the Playboy Mansion.
 The series was created by executive producer Kevin Burns and Hefner, founder of Playboy magazine.
 The series premiered on the E! cable network on August 7, 2005 and ran for 6 seasons.
 The first five seasons centered around then-girlfriends, Holly Madison, Bridget Marquardt and Kendra Wilkinson.
 The sixth and final season premiered on October 11, 2009 and introduced Hefner's new girlfriends, Crystal Harris, who eventually went on to marry Hefner, and twins Kristina and Karissa Shannon.

-The success of the series was followed by several spin-offs, including Kendra and Holly's World.
+The success of the series was followed by a few spin-offs, including Kendra and Holly's World.

 Synopsis

-The series focuses on the lives of Hugh Hefner's girlfriends who live with him at the infamous Playboy Mansion in Los Angeles.
+The series focused on the lives of Hugh Hefner's girlfriends who lived with him at the legendary Playboy Mansion in Los Angeles.
 Hefner was often on the show along with various Playmates and other celebrities.
-The series not only showcases events at the mansion (e.g. Fight Night, Fourth of July celebration, the midsummer celebration), but also sheds light on other Playboy related events such as the Playboy Jazz Festival at the Hollywood Bowl, Playmate test shoots at Playboy Studio West, Operation Playmate, birthday parties, and more significantly, the personalities and real lives of each of his girlfriends.
+The series not only showcased events at the mansion (e.g. Fight Night, Fourth of July celebration, the Midsummer Night's Dream party), but also shed light on other Playboy related events such as the Playboy Jazz Festival at the Hollywood Bowl, Playmate test shoots at Playboy Studio West, Operation Playmate, birthday parties, and more significantly, the personalities and real lives of each of his girlfriends.

 Development and production

 Kevin Burns approached Hefner in early 2005, which resulted in a pilot called "Hef's World" being filmed.
 This followed "Hef, his girlfriends, and friends contrasted with the staff".
-When presented to E!, they told him to go back and interview each of the girlfriends to "see what you can get", which resulted in the premise shifting from Hefner to life in the mansion from a female's perspective.
+When presented to E!, they told him to go back and interview each of the girlfriends to "see what you can get", which resulted in the premise shifting from Hefner to life in the mansion from a woman's perspective.